The Transformation of the Press Brake

 Portable press brakes have allowed for greater speed and ease throughout the fabrication process.
 Not every part undergoes the same processing in the same order.
 The press brakes are smaller in size and require less dedicated space in the shop.
 Their size allows for ease of transport and flexibility in function.
 No matter what the fabrication project is, the adaptation of the press brake has allowed for today’s jobs to be completed with decreased production time and greater ease.

-At Swanton Welding, we pride ourselves in our ability to produce high quality, expertly fabricated sheet metal products for industrial and commercial customer all across the nation.
-To learn more about our capabilities, the machines we use, or how we could be the right fit for your next project, simply give us a call or fill out the online form for more information.
+At Swanton Welding, we pride ourselves on our ability to produce high-quality, expertly fabricated sheet metal products for industrial and commercial customers all across the nation.
+To learn more about our capabilities, the machines we use, or how we could be the right fit for your next project, simply give us a call or fill out our online form.